 Average Salary of Post-TEFL Jobs in Singapore

-The average salary of an English teacher in Singapore is in the $28,000 - $36,000 range.
+The average salary of an English teacher in Singapore is in the $29,000 - $36,000 range (per month this breaks down to ~$2,400 to $3,000).
 This allows you to live comfortably -- remember, the standard of living is very high -- and even save some money if you budget well.
 You will, however, have to resist the call of the luxury side of Singapore living, except for the occasional treat to a fancy restaurant or bar.

 Tips for Finding a Job in Singapore